-I sewed curtains for the whole back & to hang over the front seats to create a bit of privacy when it’s time for bed.
+I sewed curtains for the whole back of the car & to hang over the front seats to create a bit of privacy when it’s time for bed.
 They make such a difference in creating a cozy, safe place to read and sleep.

-Also I have the whole sleeping situation DIALED.
+I have the whole sleeping situation DIALED.
 I ditched the messenger bag and mesh harness that comes with the Sleep System at home & opted for a bungie cord to secure the foam roll.
-When it’s time for bed, I string the bungie between the two above door handles and hang my rechargeable solar light from it.
+When it’s time for bed, I string the bungie between the two handles above the back doors and hang my rechargeable solar light from it.
 I usually sleep with my head towards the front, so I can prop up the Pillow on the back of the front seats for reading & easy access in case I have to pee in the middle of the night.

 Gotta go with Death Valley in Cali on this one!
 What an insane place.
 I cannot recommend more highly.
 The stars at night are truly incredible.
 I went in January and it was the perfect temperature during the day.
 I've heard it gets intolerably hot during the summer months though.